The Garden Grazer

 July 16, 2019 at 9:41 am

-Hi Marilyn!
-Wonderful to hear that!
+Hello, Marilyn!
+Wonderful to hear that.
 I'm a big fan of make-ahead and leftovers as well.
-So thrilled this worked out for you and I love your carrot & bean sprout addition - yum!
-Wishing you all the joy on your new plant-based journey! -Kaitlin
+Thrilled this worked out for you and I love your carrots & bean sprouts topper - yum!
+Wishing you joy on your new plant-based journey! -Kaitlin

 Reply